Kumar-Jy/WinInstaller/README.md

 Windows Installer flashable zip [without PC] for supported ARM64 device.

 ### Instruction
--  Download this repository and unpack it.
+-  Download this repository as zip and unpack it.
-- Open install.bat in any text editor, find diskpart section sand change esp disk number as per your systen partition.
+- Open install.bat in any text editor, find diskpart section and change esp disk number as per your android partition.
 - Download WinPE.zip from release and add to the unpacked folder
 - Add Windows ESD image and rename it as `install.esd`
 - Add your Driver.zip in the folder and renanme it as `Driver.zip`